museofwater/plAsync/README.md

 4. Notifications for the above

 ### Roadmap
-Current supports the following features on Android
+Current supports the following features on Android:

 1. App and user registration
 2. Seacrch for users of app
 3. Create, accept, and decline friend requests
 4. Receive friend request notifications

-In Development for Android
+In development for Android:

 1. Game invites